 Celia Keenan-Bolger On Stage - Theater Credits, Bio and Tickets

-Celia Keenan-Bolger was born on January 26, 1978 in Detroit, Michigan and is a three-time Tony Award nominee and Broadway favorite.
+Celia Keenan-Bolger was born on January 26, 1978 in Detroit, Michigan and is a Tony Award winner and Broadway favorite.
 She trained at both the Mosaic Youth Theatre of Detroit and the Detroit School of Arts and graduated from the University of Michigan with a BFA in musical theatre.
 She began her stage career in regional theatres such as the Goodman Theatre in Chicago, and Theatre Works in Silicon Valley, and she made her off-Broadway debut as Aggie in Summer of '42 in December 2001.

 During the Kennedy Center's Sondheim Celebration in 2002, she starred as Johanna in Sweeney Todd: The Demon Barber of Fleet Street and she would then return to off-Broadway in January 2003 to appear in Second Stage Theatre's production of Michael John LaChiusa's Little Fish.
 Also in 2003, she would originate the role of Clara Johnson in the celebrated musical The Light in the Piazza at both Seattle's Intiman Theatre and Chicago's Goodman Theatre.
 She originated the role of Olive Ostrovsky in William Finn & Rachel Sheinkin's The 25th Annual Putnam County Spelling Bee at the Barrington Stage Company in the summer of 2004, reprised her performance off-Broadway at Second Stage Theatre in January 2005 and then again on Broadway, marking her Broadway debut in April 2005.
 She was nominated for her first Tony Award for her performance as Olive and received a Theatre World Award and a Drama Desk Award (for "Outstanding Ensemble Performance") and remained with the production until September 17, 2006.
 Her next Broadway venture would be to originate the role of Éponine in the 2006 revival of Les Misérables, playing the role from October 2006 to January 2008, earning a Drama Desk nomination in 2007.